quality icon

 Average cost of car insurance by coverage levels in Colorado

-Non-owner state minimum liability coverage is the most appropriate choice for individuals who do not own a vehicle but regularly rent one.
-Like liability-only coverage, it protects property damage and bodily injury inflicted upon another driver.
-In Colorado, the average annual cost for non-owner state minimum liability coverage stands at $282.
+If you don’t own a car but frequently rent one, non-owner state minimum liability coverage is the most suitable option.
+Similar to liability-only coverage, it protects property damage and bodily injury caused by another driver.
+In Colorado, the average annual cost for non-owner state minimum liability coverage is $282.

 1State minimum:$437